On Friday, March 11, 2:45pm Japan Standard Time, a magnitude 9.0 undersea earthquake

 Montreal on October 2nd.

-a book presenting stunning photographs of the Earth taken during Laliberté's eleven-day
+presenting stunning photographs of the Earth taken during Laliberté's eleven-day

 trip orbiting the earth as a private space explorer (with unique views of nearly forty

 countries); collaborated with Barcelona-based Spanish sportswear brand Desigual